 Looking ahead, TSMC’s management will reveal its future outlook for the current quarter and the rest of the year during an upcoming earnings call.
 Among the topics expected to be discussed is the company’s projected capital expenditure.
 TSMC guided a range of $28 billion to $32 billion for this year, slightly lower than the previous year’s investment of $30.45 billion.

 The positive news from TSMC is a welcome boost for the semiconductor industry.
 Just yesterday, ASML, the leading supplier of equipment to computer chip makers including TSMC, reported weaker than expected first-quarter new bookings.
 However, despite U.S.-led restrictions, ASML managed to maintain strong sales to China.
-This contrasting performance raises interesting questions about the landscape of the industry and the potential impact of geopolitical tensions on chipmakers.
+This contrasting performance raises interesting questions regarding the landscape of the industry and the potential impact of geopolitical tensions on chipmakers.

 In the wider context of current events and emerging trends, the success of TSMC and the demand for semiconductors used in AI applications shed light on the increasing importance of AI in various sectors.
 From autonomous vehicles to smart home devices and healthcare advancements, AI is revolutionizing the way we live and work.